 Time Series

-Across the nation, the number of billion dollar disasters is variable over time, fluctuating between 0 and 52 disasters a year.
-The number of disasters over the past 5 years is substantially higher than historical levels of events, and there is an upward trend in the number of events.
+Across the nation, the number of billion dollar disasters is variable over time, fluctuating between 0 and 21 disasters a year.
+The number of disasters over the past 5 years is substantially higher than historical levels of events, and there is no trend in the number of events.
 For the full U.S. (including Puerto Rico and the USVIs) the 1980–2021 annual average is 7.7 events (CPI-adjusted).
 The annual average for the most recent 5 years (2017–2021) is 17.8 events (CPI-adjusted).

 Description of billion dollar disasters: